gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 <div id="footnotes">
   <div id="fn:fn1">
     <a class="fn" href="#fnref:fn1">[1]</a>
-    <span>I hear emacs/vim power users protesting already... but I do think the Jupyter notebook can be great if you're prototyping in Python and aren't allergic to the computer mouse.</span>
+    <span>I hear emacs/vim power users protesting already.
+Sure, notebooks aren't for everyone, but if you're prototyping in Python and aren't allergic to the computer mouse they're worth a shot.</span>
   </div>
 </div>